zheniamotolov/gulpCleanSetup/readme.md

 ---------------------------------------

 ## gulpfile.js
 Javascript concatenation is done in the config object in the guilpfile.
 This controls the order as well as files to be be concatenated.
+I went with a simple system in anticipation of ES6 built-in modules.
 The config object also controls which files are EXCLUDED from the final build.

 ## .bowerrc
-Controls the location where bower packages will be loaded.
+Controls the location where bower packages will be installed.